realityexpander/How_to_program_from_ground_up/13-Conclusion.md

     > # Stop Studying Programming
     > - https://www.youtube.com/watch?v=QMbx0dTWJIQ
     >
-    > ### BEWARE THE TUTORIAL TAR-PIT
+    > ### BEWARE THE PROGRAMMING
+    > TUTORIAL TAR-PITS
-    > - Always code-along with the tutorial, and change it afterwards to make sure you understand.
+    > - Always code-along with the tutorial, and change it afterward to make sure you understand.
-    > - Learn how to save your projects to github, it's not hard, and you will be able to track your progress.
+    > - Learn how to save your projects to gitHub, it's not hard, and you will be able to track your progress.
     > - If you just watch, it **_WILL BE_** a **_COMPLETE_** waste of time, even though you _**THINK**_ you understand it.
     >
     > [<img src="assets/tutorial-tar-pits.png" width="40%">](https://www.youtube.com/watch?v=QMbx0dTWJIQ)

+# <font color="red"> QUIT LOOKING FOR SHORT-CUTS </font>
+  - The biggest problem I've seen with people trying to learn programming is that they are looking for a short-cut.
+  - QUIT IT AND GET IN THERE AND START TYPING AND CHANGING CODE.
+  - All developers must pay the same price to learn programming, and that price is time and effort.

 ## Programming Will Always Be a Human Activity - AI Cannot Possibly Solve Everything and Requires Human Guidance
   - Solution methods will become a bit more abstract in the future using tools like GitHub copilot, but the